IDC: cloud computing could prevent 1b tonnes of CO2 emissions

 IDC predicts that cloud computing could help to prevent more than one billion metric tonnes of carbon dioxide emissions in the next three years.

-The reduction is, in part, due to the theory that aggregated compute resources across enterprise and large data centres are more efficient.
+The reduction is, in part, due to the theory that aggregated compute resources across enterprise and large data centers are more efficient.
 That efficiency can result in more efficient power capacity, cooling, and server utilisation.

 While different regions and countries will achieve varying savings levels based on how kilowatts of power generates carbon dioxide emissions, IDC says that the biggest opportunity lies in those areas that generate higher emissions per kilowatt-hour.